-Palau is a tiny area of land in the Pacific, but it’s packed with impressive nature.
+One of the most stunning remote islands, Palau is a tiny area of land in the Pacific, but it’s packed with impressive nature.
 It’s an archipelago of volcanic and limestone islands that are covered in forest and surrounded by turquoise waters.
 Diving is the main reason people visit here, and the top attractions are Blue Corner, the Badrulchau Stone Monoliths, the Ngardmau Waterfall, and Jellyfish Lake.
-If you plan to dive at Palau, you can see some of the best shipwrecks and most fascinating marine life anywhere in the Pacific.
+If you plan to dive at Palau, you can see some of the best shipwrecks and fascinating marine life anywhere in the Pacific.
 The largest town to visit here is Koror, which has several museums worth seeing.
 You’ll also find World War II relics in the jungle, and off-road driving is a popular activity.
-Recommended hotel options are the West Plaza Coral Reef Hotel Koror Island, the Palau Pacific Resort, and the Palau Royal Resort.

-Lord Howe Island in the Tasman Sea is a convenient getaway spot from Australia; it’s less than two hours by plane from Brisbane and Sydney.
+Home to some of the best beaches in the world, Lord Howe Island in the Tasman Sea is a convenient getaway spot from Australia; it’s less than two hours by plane from Brisbane and Sydney.
 However, it still remains in pristine condition and made it onto the World Historic Register for its rare plant and animal life.
-This is an idea spot for eco-tourists who want to escape crowded island areas and experience some of the world’s best day hikes.
-This is a prime bird watching destination and popular for snorkeling, fishing, and scuba diving too.
-There are quite a few types of accommodations for tourists here, including lodges, apartments, retreats, and even treehouses.
-Top picks are the Pinetrees Lodge, which is an oceanfront spa resort, and the Capella Lodge, which is an island retreat with chic rooms, a great restaurant, and free Wi-Fi.
+This is an ideal spot for eco-tourists who want to escape crowded island areas and experience some of the world’s best day hikes.
+This is a prime bird-watching destination and popular for snorkeling, fishing, and scuba diving.
+There are many types of accommodations for tourists here, including lodges, apartments, retreats, and even treehouses.

 The Cook Islands are a slightly less intense and expensive island experience compared to Bora Bora.
 Although these islands are growing in popularity, especially as a wedding destination, they still offer off-the-grid travel experiences in a serene setting.
-The weather is great here year-around and the vibe is laid back.
+The weather is great here year-round and the vibe is laid back.
 Rarotonga is the capital of the Cook Islands and as tropical and beautiful as any capital could be.
-It’s the center of tourism and also easy to get your bearings because the island is only about 32 kilometers around in size.
+It’s the center of tourism and also easy to get your bearings because the island is only about 20 miles around in size.

 Samoa is made up of 10 islands and located about halfway between New Zealand and Hawaii.
 Most visitors to Samoa begin their journey on Upolu because that’s where the airport is and Apia because that’s the capital.
 However, if you’re looking for unspoiled beauty and sheer relaxation, head to Savai’i.
 This is one of the largest Polynesian islands, with gorgeous beaches and volcanoes.
 Savai’i is made up of traditional villages, with no large towns to distract you from the getaway you crave.

-Fiji consistently ranks as the #1 spot to visit in the South Pacific, and the Yasawa Islands are an excellent place to add to your Fiji travel itinerary.
+Fiji consistently ranks as the top spot to visit in the South Pacific, and the Yasawa Islands are one of the most beautiful islands.
 These islands form a long chain along the coast of Viti Levu, which is the main island of Fiji.
 A visit to these islands promises a low-key, local experience because they are mostly populated with locals rather than tourists.
-Some tourists opt for small cruise ships to see these islands and the Mamanuca.
-Local companies offer four and seven-day intimate cruises that accommodate 100 or less passengers.
+Some tourists choose small cruise ships to see these islands and the Mamanuca.
+Local companies offer intimate cruises that accommodate 100 or fewer passengers.

 Papua New Guinea is part of an arc of mountains that stretches through the South Pacific.
 There are over 600 islands that make it up, and hundreds of indigenous languages are spoken here!
 It’s often divided into four regions and 20 provinces.
-Travel used to be fairly off-limits and unheard-of here, but curious adventurers have been exploring this place more than ever before lately.
-The main island is Bougainville, and all the islands offer an authentic experience with lots of local wildlife and a fascinating history.
+Travel used to be fairly off-limits and unheard of here, but curious adventurers have been exploring this place more than ever before lately.
+The main island is Bougainville, and all the islands offer an authentic experience with lots of local wildlife and fascinating history.
 Flora and fauna that exists nowhere else on earth can be found in Papua New Guinea, making it a perfect destination for animal lovers and nature enthusiasts.
-Although much of this region is undeveloped, there are still plenty of places for tourists to stay.
-Accommodation picks include the Loloata Island Resort, the Melanesian Hotel and Apartments, the Lissenung Island Resort, and the Gazelle International Hotel.

 Niue is a very remote island in the Pacific that is a tiny independent nation.
 It’s in the middle of Samoa, Tonga, and the Cook Islands, and its name means “behold the coconut.”
-This is not a travel destination for luxury travelers, but rather adventurous ones who aren’t afraid to pull on some hiking boots and get exploring!
+This is not a travel destination for luxury travelers but rather adventurous ones who aren’t afraid to pull on some hiking boots and get exploring!
 It’s incredibly scenic, so you can also rent a car or motorcycle to get to the best caves and snorkeling spots.
-Although it’s definitely remote, there are still motels, guesthouses, cottages, and restaurants here.
-Recommended accommodations are the Namukulu Cottages & Spa and the Scenic Matavai Resort Niue, both of which are along the western coast.
+Although it’s remote, there are still motels, guesthouses, cottages, and restaurants here.